CongLeSolutionX/Harmonic_Atomica/Distance_Similarity_Metrics/Euclidean_Distance.md

 ## 3. Properties of a Metric

-For a function to be considered a true distance, it must operate within a "metric space" by satisfying four fundamental axioms [2].
+For a function to be considered a true distance, it must operate within a "metric space" by satisfying four fundamental axioms[^2].
 Euclidean distance fulfills all of them.

 1.  **Non-negativity:** $d(\mathbf{p}, \mathbf{q}) \ge 0$
 2.  **Identity of Indiscernibles:** $d(\mathbf{p}, \mathbf{q}) = 0 \iff \mathbf{p} = \mathbf{q}$